 So be sure to stick to regular chow and don’t get carried away with melon.
 This is a convenient and smart feeding strategy, so don’t go rouge and be unconventional.

 Giving people foods too often, including melon, can result in your dog becoming a picky eater and they could start to be lacking in certain essential nutrients such as protein.

 The Drawbacks of Melon

 Another bad effect of giving too much melon to your dog is that it can lead to loose stools or diarrhea.
-Keep in mind that melons have high watery contents, and this can make your dog’s poop really soft.
-So give a bit of melon to your dog only in moderation.
+Melons have high watery contents.
+This can make your dog’s poop really soft.
+So give a bit of melon only in moderation.

-Note that you should only give fresh melon bits and pieces to your dog too.
+You should only give fresh melon bits and pieces to your dog.
 No, not those fruity and smoothie melon concoctions that have milk and sugar!
-Shakes and preparations that contain other ingredients may not be suitable for your dog.
+Shakes and preparations that contain other ingredients aren’t suitable for dogs.

-So, in spite of melons being safe, it doesn’t necessarily follow that all melon recipes can be given to your pet dog.
-You are asking for trouble if you assume that.
-And your dog’s health can be greatly affected as well.
+In spite of melons being safe, it doesn’t necessarily follow that all melon recipes can be given to your pet dog.
+You are asking for trouble if you assume that and your dog’s health can be affected as well.

 Conclusion on Melon

-Yes, you can share some melon with your pet dog once in a while.
-It can be a nutritious and hydrating treat that is best served during the hot summer months.
-But understand that fruits, in general, are not processed by dogs as well compared to the human digestive system.
-So don’t be alarmed, or surprised, if your dog experiences a bit of diarrhea after eating some of your melon.
-That’s why you shouldn’t overdo it and serving small portions are recommended.
+You can share melon with your dog.
+It’s a nutritious and hydrating treat that’s best served during the hot summer months.
+But understand that fruits, in general, aren’t processed by dogs as well compared to the human digestive system.
+Don’t be alarmed, or surprised, if your dog has a bit of diarrhea after eating melon.
+Don’t overdo it and serve small portions.